A. A. Allen: Death

 Allen died at the Jack Tar Hotel in San Francisco, California, on June 11, 1970, at the age of 59.
 He died after a heavy drinking binge.
 Don Stewart, his successor, was accused of attempting "to clean up evidence of his mentor's alcoholic binge in a San Francisco hotel before the police arrived".
 Stewart says he was not trying to cover up anything but was trying to protect Allen.
 Nonetheless, police found his body in a "room strewn with pills and empty liquor bottles".

 However, following a twelve-day investigation and an autopsy, the coroner's report concluded Allen died from liver failure brought on by acute alcoholism.
 The coroner reported that when Allen died, he had a blood alcohol content of .36 which was "enough to ensure a deep coma".

 Stewart says that Allen's problems with alcohol followed his problems with depression associated with extreme pain from arthritic bone spurs for which he was reluctant to seek medical attention because of his faith in divine healing and preaching that relying on doctors was a failure to trust in God.

 In 2022, Allen's granddaughter, Cheryl Bryan made a claim that the coroner's report had in fact been falsified.

-Allen was buried at Miracle Valley, Arizona, on June 15, 1970.
+Allen was buried at Miracle Valley, on June 15, 1970.